Discovering high-altitude lakes: origins, bathing and impacts

 In addition to their hydrological importance, lakes are home to a rich biodiversity with plant and sometimes animal species that have adapted to the harsh conditions of high altitude.

-However, these lakes are vulnerable to the impacts of global warming, such as shrinking glaciers, and increasing pressure from human activities such as tourism, agriculture and urbanization.
-Preserving these ecosystems is therefore essential to maintaining their ecological balance.
+However, these lakes are vulnerable to the impacts of global warming and increasing pressure from human activities such as tourism and agriculture.
+Preservation of these ecosystems is therefore essential to maintain their fragile ecological balance.

 Is swimming permitted in high-altitude lakes?